catseye/The-Platform/USAGE.md

 *   **VirtualBox**, it couldn't boot NetBSD.
 (Apparently, "Of *course* it runs NetBSD" [does not apply to emulators](http://gnats.netbsd.org/44694).)

+Granted, these attempts were a long time ago, and I haven't tried these again since then.
+And there are probably a number of other options now as well.
+Good luck and have fun.

 ### How to make a bootable USB stick of The Platform ###

 First, get a USB stick that you don't need for anything else, that is at